-Are ‘Bridge Jobs’ a Good Idea to Cover Career Gaps?
+Are ‘Bridge Jobs’ a Good Idea To Cover Career Gaps?

-However, the reduced number of unemployment claims doesn’t mean that workers are returning to their careers of choice.
+However, a reduced number of unemployment claims doesn’t mean that workers are returning to their careers of choice.
 Many have considered taking a “bridge job” to keep the cash flowing in.
 Are bridge jobs a good way to learn new skills and make ends meet, or can they do more harm than good to your resume?

 Why Bridge Jobs Can Help Your Career Trajectory